-Because of our great size we tend not to notice them,
+Because of our great size we tend not to notice invertebrates,

-but invertebrates were here long before us, and will be here long after we are gone (see my rant at the bottom of the page), and
+but they were here long before us, and will be here long after we are gone (see my rant at the bottom of the page).
+And

 it would do our egos good to remember that without them we would soon die, but